Dalya Attar: Federal charges

-In October 2025, a motion to unseal and make public a federal indictment against Attar was granted.
-The indictment charged her with extortion and conspiracy in connection to an alleged effort in which she, her brother, and a Baltimore Police officer tried to blackmail a political consultant who worked on Attar's 2018 House of Delegates campaign along with a second person with whom the consultant was allegedly having an affair from speaking out against Attar during the 2022 election.
 After her charges were made public, Attar released a statement onto a community Facebook page in which she described the consultant as a "disgruntled woman" whom she fired from her 2018 campaign "for cause" and admitted to some of the conduct alleged by federal prosecutors, including having the consultant followed and having her family capture a video of the consultant, but maintained that what she did was legal.
 She also rejected the federal blackmail charges, instead claiming that the consultant was extorting, harassing, threatening, and stalking her and people close to her for the next six years after her firing.
 Attar later deleted her statement.
+In November 2025, she pleaded not guilty to criminal charges in federal court.